James Garner: Maverick (1957–1960)

-The studio attempted to replace Garner's character with a Maverick cousin who had lived in Britain long enough to gain an English accent, featuring Roger Moore as Beau Maverick, but Moore left the series after filming only 14 episodes.
-Warner Bros. had also hired Robert Colbert, a Garner look-alike, to play a third Maverick brother named Brent Maverick.
-Colbert only appeared in two episodes toward the end of the season.
-That left the rest of the series' run to Kelly, alternating with reruns of episodes with Garner during the fifth season.
-Garner still received billing during the opening series credits for these newly produced Kelly episodes, aired in the 1961–1962 season, although he did not appear in them and had left the series two years previously.
-The studio did, however, reverse the billing, at the beginning of each show and in advertisements during the fifth season, billing Kelly above Garner.
+The studio attempted to replace Garner's character with a Maverick cousin who had lived in Britain long enough to gain an English accent, featuring Roger Moore as Beau Maverick, but Moore left after filming only fourteen episodes.
+Warner Bros. also hired Robert Colbert as a third Maverick brother for two episodes at the end of the season.
+That left the rest of the run to Kelly, alternating with reruns of episodes with Garner for the fifth season.
+Garner still received billing in the new Kelly episodes, aired in 1961–1962, although the studio did reverse the billing at the beginning of each show and in advertisements, putting Kelly above Garner.

 Garner played the lead role in Darby's Rangers (1958).
-Originally slated for a supporting role, he was given the lead when Charlton Heston turned down the part.
-He performed well as William Orlando Darby, who was approximately Garner's age during World War II.
-Following Garner's success in Maverick and Darby's Rangers, Warner Bros. gave Garner two more major theatrical films to be filmed during breaks in his Maverick shooting schedule: Up Periscope (1959) with Edmond O'Brien and the romantic drama Cash McCall (1960) with Natalie Wood.
+Originally slated for a supporting role, he got the lead when Charlton Heston turned it down.
+Following this success, Warner Bros. gave Garner two more films, made during breaks in his Maverick shooting schedule: Up Periscope (1959) and Cash McCall (1960) opposite Natalie Wood.